The best vacuums for hardwood floors and area rugs are powerful enough to clean deep into rug fibers yet gentle enough to avoid scratching the wood.

 - Dust and debris are stored in a compartment in the canister (dirt tank) that is simple to empty.
 You don’t need to worry about periodically changing bags.

 - Lastly, this vacuum is very affordable compared to other options on the market.
-See current pricing on Amazon here.
+See current pricing on Amazon.

 The Cons: Small dirt tank, suction power

 About 6 months after we bought it, we vacuumed something that got stuck in the filtration area and caused our vacuum to stop working.
-This was extremely frustrating because we were getting the house ready for a family party and didn’t have a backup vacuum.
-We ended up having to send it back but luckily the malfunction was covered under the one year warranty.
+This issue was extremely frustrating because we were getting the house ready for a family party and didn’t have a backup vacuum.
+We ended up having to send it back, but luckily, the malfunction was covered under the one year warranty.
 For those wondering, we ended up borrowing a neighbors vacuum, crisis averted.

-I have not experienced this yet but the other main complaint that I’ve seen in my research was around the suction power.
-People complain that after a few months it loses suction and doesn’t have enough power, particularly for rugs.
-I haven’t experienced that but like I mentioned, If something like that happens within the first year, you are covered under the manufacturer’s warranty.
+I have not experienced this yet, but the other main complaint that I’ve seen in my research was around the suction power.
+People complain that after a few months, it loses suction and doesn’t have enough power, particularly for rugs.
+I haven’t experienced that, but as I mentioned, If something like that happens within the first year, you are covered under the manufacturer’s warranty.
 Usually, you can fix it yourself by opening up the canister and making sure nothing is blocking the air passage.

-If you have the budget to invest a little more, a great option is another one from Bissell called the Hard Floor Expert Multi-Cyclonic Canister Vacuum.
+If you have the budget to invest a little more, a great option is another one from Bissell called the Hard Floor Expert Multi-Cyclonic Canister Vacuum (view on Amazon).

 These extra features will cost you a bit more.
-See current pricing on Amazon here.
+See current pricing on Amazon.

-If you are willing to spend even more, the Kenmore 400 Series Bagged Canister Vacuum is another reliable option.
+If you are willing to spend even more, the Kenmore 400 Series Bagged Canister Vacuum (see on Amazon) is another reliable option.

-The biggest complaint is that it is heavy (22.6 pounds), clunky and not easy to move around.
+The biggest complaint is that it is heavy (22.6 pounds), clunky, and not easy to move around.
 Some also complain that the filter gets clogged and loses suction over time.
-This seems to be a common complaint with all vacuums so take it with a grain of salt.
-If used and cleaned properly, the chances that this happens are slim.
+Clogged filters seem to be a common complaint with all vacuums, so take it with a grain of salt.
+If used and cleaned correctly, the chances that this happens are slim.

 This Kenmore 400 Series vacuum comes with high-end features at a moderately high price (you could certainly spend even more).
 If you have large carpeted areas in your house in addition to wood floors, this vacuum might be worth the splurge.
 You can see the current pricing on Amazon here.

-If you are not concerned with price, the best vacuum you can buy for hardwoods and area rugs is the Dyson Ball Multi Floor Canister Vacuum.
+If you are not concerned with price, the best vacuum you can buy for hardwoods and area rugs is the Dyson Ball Multi Floor Canister Vacuum (see on Amazon).
 Don’t just take my word for it, J.D.
 Power gave it the highest numerical rating among canister vacuums in their 2015 and 2017 Vacuum Satisfaction Studies.

 This vacuum is designed to work on all surfaces featuring stiff nylon bristles that are incredibly effective at digging deep into rug fibers and removing dirt.
 It also has soft carbon fiber filaments designed specifically to remove dust from hardwoods.